pgr_depthFirstSearch - Proposed¶

 SELECT * FROM pgr_depthFirstSearch(

-'SELECT id, source, target, cost, reverse_cost FROM edge_table
+'SELECT id, source, target, cost, reverse_cost FROM edges

 ORDER BY id',